 Our Board has also adopted stock ownership requirements for non-management directors.
 Under the requirements, each non-management director (within five years of his or her initial election or appointment) is required to beneficially own shares of our common stock with a market value of at least five times his or her annual cash retainer.
-Once a director has acquired a number of shares stubs such ownership multiple, such number of shares then becomes such director's minimum ownership requirement (even if his or her retainer increases or the fair market value of such shares subsequently declines).
+Once a director has acquired a number of shares that satisfies such ownership multiple, such number of shares then becomes such director's minimum ownership requirement (even if his or her retainer increases or the fair market value of such shares subsequently declines).
 Under the policy, beneficial ownership includes RSUs and restricted shares held by the director and shares in which the director or his or her spouse or child has a direct or indirect interest, but does not include shares subject to unexercised stock options.
-In addition, our Board has adopted a policy that prohibits any director or executive officer from pledging as security under any obligation any shares of our common stock that he or she directly or indirectly owns and controls (other than shares that were issued in the Separation as a dividend on shares of Danaher common stock that were already pledged as of February 21, 2013), and provides that pledged shares of our common stock do not count toward our stock ownership requirements.
+In addition, our Board has adopted a policy that prohibits any director or executive officer from pledging as security under any obligation any shares of Danaher common stock that were already pledged as of February 21, 2013), and provides that pledged shares of our common stock do not count toward our stock ownership requirements.
 We have also adopted a policy that prohibits our directors and employees from engaging in any transactions involving a derivative of our securities, including hedging transactions.